Do employees have to give their consent for a referral to the Fit for Work service to be made?

 Yes, employees have to give their consent before a referral to the Fit for Work service can be made about them, whether the referral is made by their GP or employer.

-Fit for Work is a Government-funded service providing advice for employers, employees and GPs on matters relating to health and work.
-An employee's GP or employer can refer the employee to the service for an occupational health assessment where he or she is absent from work for at least four weeks.
-If an employer intends to refer an employee to Fit for Work, it should discuss this with the employee, fully explaining the purpose of the referral, and ask the employee for his or her written consent.
+If an employer intends to refer an employee to Fit for Work for an occupational health assessment, it should discuss this with the employee, fully explaining the purpose of the referral, and ask the employee for his or her written consent.

 In addition to the GP or employer obtaining the employee's consent before making the initial referral to the service, Fit for Work must obtain the employee's consent: